 What is a Coastal Management Program?

-Why is Council preparing a new Coastal Management Program?
+Why is Council preparing Coastal Management Programs?

 What are the stages of developing a CMP?